shawngraham/polybius-demo/README.md

 > The map reveals the geographic architecture of Medici's network.
 Rome was the source — where tombaroli extracted objects from Etruscan and Roman sites.
 Geneva was the laundry — where objects were cleaned, restored, documented, and given fictitious provenances in the tax-free environment of the Freeport.
 London was the marketplace — where Sotheby's provided the veneer of legitimate auction provenance.
 And the terminal destinations were American museums and private collections in New York and Los Angeles.
 Hover over the markers to see what happened at each location.

 **What you'll see**: Markers in Rome, Geneva, London, Paris, New York, Los Angeles, and Santa Marinella.
 The spatial triangle of Rome–Geneva–London is immediately legible.

+You can set the zoom level and the starting map centre in the editor.

 **Section 4 — The Network**